mmkuang/grayclhn.github.io/index.md

 ---
-title: Gray Calhoun's academic homepage
+title: Gray Calhoun’s academic homepage
 layout: default
 ---

-I'm Gray Calhoun, an Assistant Professor in the Economics Department at Iowa State.
+I’m Gray Calhoun, an Assistant Professor in the Economics Department at Iowa State.
 I work on Econometric theory, especially time series and applications to forecasting and forecast evaluation.
 I graduated with a PhD from UC San Diego in 2009, where I worked with Graham